MarinCervinschi/RL-InventorySystem/docs/mdp.md

 ### Inventory Position

-A key derived quantity is the **inventory position**:
+For completeness, the inventory position for product $i$ at time $t$ is defined as:

 **$IP_i(s) = I_i - B_i + O_i$**

 This represents the effective inventory level accounting for backorders and incoming orders.
+While not explicitly included as a separate state variable, this quantity is implicitly available to the agent through the stacked observations.

 ### Continuous vs Discrete